SystemsApproach/tcpcc/algorithm.rst

 the window is increased to the midpoint of its current value and the old value that caused congestion.
 In this way, it asymptotes towards the old value–first quickly then slowly.
-(Taken to the extreme, the window would never get back to its old value–see Zeno's paradox–but when it gets within a certain threshold it is set to the old value).
+(Taken to the extreme, the window would never get back to its old value—see Zeno's paradox—but when it gets within a certain threshold it is set to the old value).

 At this point, if there is no congestion, we can conclude that the